browserengineering/book/book/accessibility.md

 ::: {.further}

-Browsers have a number of internal pseudoclasses and other CSS features to help them smooth implementation.
-For example, check out the [internal features][internal-chromium] in Chromium's HTML style sheet (everything with the `-internal` prefix.[^vendor-prefix]
+Browsers have a number of internal pseudo-classes and other CSS features to ease their implementation.
+For example, check out the [internal features][internal-chromium] in Chromium's HTML style sheet (everything with the `-internal` prefix).[^vendor-prefix]

 [internal-chromium]: https://source.chromium.org/chromium/chromium/src/+/main:third_party/blink/renderer/core/html/resources/html.css